BCV-Uniandes/MATIS/README.md

 #### Additional Info

 1. We provide the precomputed mask features from [Mask2Former](https://github.com/facebookresearch/Mask2Former)[1].
-However, we also provide our pretrained Mask2Former weights in the ```models``` directory inside each dataset's directory.
-Feel free to use these weights to compute our region features with [Mask2Former's](https://github.com/facebookresearch/Mask2Former)[1] code, and use our estimated per-class thresholds and top-k values in the ```mask2former_inference_threshold_ks.json``` file to filter regions.
+However, we also offer our pretrained Mask2Former weights in the ```models``` directory inside each dataset's directory.
+Feel free to use these weights to compute our region features with [Mask2Former's](https://github.com/facebookresearch/Mask2Former)[1] code and use our estimated per-class thresholds and top-k values in the ```mask2former_inference_threshold_ks.json``` file to filter regions.

 2. Our pre-computed mask features (after the per-class filtering inference method) can be found in our data [link](http://157.253.243.19/MATIS/MATIS.tar.gz) in the ````features``` directory inside each dataset's folder.
 The directory contains a .pth file with the following structure: